lafranceinsoumise/nuntius/README.md

     because Nuntius worker needs a special configuration to allow Nuntius to report correctly sendig state.

-    Your worker for your project tasks should explicitely take tasks only from the default queue or any other queue you define:
+    Your worker for your project tasks must explicitely take tasks only from the default queue or any other queue you define.
+    It must also have a different node name than the worker dedicated to nuntius.

     ```python
-    celery -A myapp.celery worker -Q default
+    celery -A myapp.celery worker -Q celery
     ```

 6. Unless you are using a custom admin site, admin panels for Nuntius will be